eBay/tsv-utils/docs/TipsAndTricks.md

 103  yellow    180  2021
 ```

 This works because there was no test specified and `tsv-filter` defaults to passing all records through the filter.
 The `--label` option marks all records as passing the filter test or not.
-Of course, the `--label` option can be used with more sophisticated tests.
+Of course, the `--label` option can be used with more sophisticated tests too.

 For comparison, here's the `awk` equivalent:
 ```